tconklin63/othello/README.md

 othello
 =======
-This is a Java Applet that plays the game Othello.
+Java Applet that plays the game Othello.